 Aware that religious differences can breed political strife, Constantine wanted to see the bishops agree on one, orthodox position.
 With few exceptions, bishops at the Council of Nicea agreed to accept the co-eternal doctrine.
 The dissenters were exiled, and it was declared a crime to teach the Arian position.

-However, just because the bishops agreed did not mean that all the practicing Arian Christians in the Roman Empire immediately followed suit.
+However, just because the bishops agreed did not mean that all the practicing Arian Christians in the Roman Empire obeyed the ruling.
 Nearly 200 years after the Council’s decision, Arian Christianity continued to thrive.

 Clovis married a Burgundian princess named Clothilde.
 The Burgundians, like the Visigoths, were a Germanic tribe that converted from paganism to Arian Christianity in the third century.
 Most of Clothilde’s royal relatives were Arian Christians, but for some reason, Clothilde embraced Catholic Christianity.
 It was to her brand of Christianity that Clovis converted.

-Back to Alaric: the Visigoths who sacked Rome in 410 were not pagan barbarians.
+Back to Alaric: the Visigoths who sacked Rome in 410 were not pagan barbarians, but Arian Christians.